“Justice is truth in action.”

 - Criminal Justice /

-The part time, two year, 31-credit Master of Arts in Criminal Justice program consists of ten courses.
-The curriculum sequence begins by developing a foundation of knowledge in the four program cornerstones: public administration, ethical leadership, problem-solving, and innovation.
+The part time, 21 month, 31-credit Master of Arts in Criminal Justice program consists of ten courses.
+The curriculum sequence begins by developing a foundation of knowledge in the four program cornerstones: public administration, ethical leadership, problem solving, and innovation.

 |Course number and Title||Credits|